 James Ogburn is a US-born composer, conductor, theorist, and educator who began his musical career as a jazz and rock guitarist, primarily as a hobby.
 He pursued and completed degrees in Composition & Theory at Central Washington University (B.M.), and the University of Pittsburgh (M.A. & Ph.D.).
 Dr. Ogburn’s music has been featured at over a dozen festivals and on orchestral season programs throughout North America, Europe, and Asia.
 Currently, he is Assistant Professor/ Coordinator of Theory and Composition at the Schwob School of Music, in Columbus, GA.
-He moved to Columbus in 2015 with his wife, the oboist Amy Galbraith Ogburn and their two children, Barry and Zoe.
+He currently lives in Columbus with his two children, Barry and Zoe.

 James Ogburn studied composition with Mathew Rosenblum, Eric Moe, Amy Williams, Roger Zahab, Eric Flesher, Marek Choloniewski, Woijcek Widlak, David Asplin, and Mark Polishook.
 As a masterclass participant, he has worked with Derek Bermel, Robert Beaser, Betsy Jolas, Daron Hagen, Harold Meltzer, John Eaton, David Felder, Charles Wuorinen, Roger Reynolds, John Harbison, Paul Moravec, Christopher Theofanidis, David Maslanka, Eve Beglarian, Alan Shockley, and Karim Al-Zand.